primeroIMS/primero/doc/dao/Managing Git & Formatting PRs.md

 - [ ] No new Ruby dependencies have been added to Gemfile
 - [ ] Solr is not used within any new code
 - [ ] Unit tests exist and pass for any new Ruby code
-- [ ] No changes result in N+1 calls to the database
+- [ ] Any new Ruby code has been checked for database queries.
+Excessive or complicated queries will result in performance issues for Primero.
+Especially be on the lookout for the [N + 1 queries problem](https://guides.rubyonrails.org/active_record_querying.html#n-1-queries-problem).
 - [ ] There are no outstanding performance issues with the backend code
 ## Frontend Checklist
 - [ ] ESLint is passing without any warnings on all changed JavaScript files